fsalehpour/trip-sorter/README.md

 - PHP 7.1 or better.
 - PHPUnit if you are going to run the tests.

-## Assumptions

-We assume that none of the cities is a non-reachable city.

 ## Install

 After cloning the repository please run in the cloned directory: